 Amazing architecture, delicious food, cool bridges, thermal baths, fairy lights and breathtaking views.
 This is how I would describe Hungary’s capital in a few words.
 Out of all the cities I’ve been to, this is probably one of my favourites.
 One of the few where I’ve thought “I could live here”.

-I spent four days in Budapest, and I’m really glad I did.
-I think it is the perfect amount of time to properly visit the city without rushing.
+I spent four days in Budapest, and I think it is the perfect amount of time to visit the city without rushing.
 On my first morning, I went on a free walking tour that gave me a great overview of the city’s main sights and history.
 But more importantly, it served as a sort of “teaser”, making me want to explore the city and helping me to get familiar with it.

-This hill is located on the Buda side, which is West of the Danube, the river that runs through the city.
+This hill is located on the Buda side, West of the Danube, the river that runs through the city.
 The hill is easily accessible with a funicular or by foot.
 Either way, from up there the view on the Danube and the other part of the city, Pest, is amazing!
-There are a lot of great things to see there, so you could almost spend an entire day visiting that part of the city.
-I didn’t do that and only selected the few things I wanted to see the most.
+There are a lot of great things to see there, so you could almost spend an entire day visiting that part of the city, or just famous on the best and most famous landmarks:

 First of all, the Fisherman’s Bastion.
 This medieval looking fortress offers a great view of the city and makes you feel like a character in a fantasy book.

-Right behind it is the Matthias Church, with its colourful roof tiles.
+Right behind it, you’ll find the Matthias Church, with its colourful roof tiles.
 You may want to stop there and admire its architecture from the outside, but what really surprised me was the inside.
 All the walls and the roof are painted with warm colours and amazing pattens.
 Even though it costs 2500 HUF (around 6.5 euros) to visit, it is absolutely worth it in my opinion.

 Relaxing evening at the Gellért Baths